 |Up Previous Next|

 This section describes the Circuit Devices button on the Circuiting dialog box.
-The Circuit Devices button connects devices on the drawing to a circuit on a one-line device.
+The Circuit Devices button connects devices on the drawing to a circuit on a distribution equipment.

 If a device is already connected to a circuit, the Circuit Devices button can be used to connect it to a new circuit.
 It is not necessary to use the Uncircuit Devices button.
 The device will be removed from the circuit it is currently connected to before being connected to the new circuit.